openoregon/oer_faq/index.md

   - clarifying/help: "Help!"
 ---

-What questions are on your mind regarding open educational resources?
+Use this site to find answers to frequently asked questions about open educational resources.